Agile methodologies – from pandemic response to ongoing business operations

 Creativity and innovation

-However, most organizations recognize they are not yet fully diverse and inclusive although over half say they are actively pursuing this goal.
+However, most organisations recognize they are not yet fully diverse and inclusive although over half say they are actively pursuing this goal.

 Connecting delivery and strategy